senapati484/toastonstaroid/README.md

 - 🌓 **Theme Support**: Light/Dark modes + custom themes
 - 🎭 **Rich Animations**: 10+ animation presets
 - ⚛️ **React 16.8+ Compatible**: Supports all modern React versions

+## 🎯 Why Toastonstaroid?

+- 🎨 **Beautiful By Default**: No configuration needed for stunning toasts
+- 🔌 **Plugin & Play**: Works instantly with any React project
+- 🎮 **Interactive**: Rich interaction effects and animations
+- 📱 **Responsive**: Perfect on all devices
+- 🎛 **Customizable**: Every aspect can be customized
+- 🚀 **Optimized**: High performance with minimal bundle size

+## 🛠 Tech Stack

+- ⚛️ React 16.8+ (Hooks)
+- 💫 Anime.js for animations
+- 🏪 Zustand for state management
+- 📦 Rollup for bundling
+- 🎨 CSS-in-JS for styling

 ## 📦 Installation